 As people come to collect their food, the volunteers are able to witness to the recipients and to invite them to your ministerial services or small discipleship groups that assist people in turning to God and his resources when dealing with life’s problems.

 Networking is an essential skill for most business people, but especially for entrepreneurs.
 Unfortunately, most church leaders have not gotten this revelation.

-A strong association between the entrepreneur as a person and his or her business demands that entrepreneurs get out into the world and create and maintain business relationships.
-KOGI is convinced believers should have the same platform within the body of Christ for them to network their God given visions.
+A strong association between the entrepreneur as a person and their business demands placed on them to get out into the world and create and maintain business relationships.
+KOGI is convinced that believers should have the same platform within the Body of Christ for them to network their God-given visions.

 (Acts 4:32) “And the congregation of those who believed were of one heart and soul; and not one of them claimed that anything belonging to him was his own, but all things were common property to them.”